dlc-markets/pythia/README.md

 }
 ```

-You can subscribe to the freshly prepared announcement using the following:
+You can subscribe to the freshly prepared announcements using the following:

 ```json
 > {